hrxuanke/hrxuanke/README.md

 hrxuanke
 ========

-This project is help you that choose your lesson faster than other in hr unversity
+This project is help you that choose your lesson faster than other in hr university